Justintime50/styles/README.md

 * Site must pass a `speed test` check
 * Site must pass a `compatibility test` check
 * Site must have minified HTML, CSS, and JS where possible
+* Databases should be configured to have at least a single main read/write node and multiple read-only replicas.
+This helps with scaling and allows for failover when necessary.
+Applications should then only read from the replicas and write to the main node.
+Reporting and analytics can then be pulled from a dedicated replica so production data is not affected.
+* Services should be load balanced to at least 2 instances for each "container", providing high availability when one or more nodes fail
+* Services should have a healthcheck, be killed upon failure, and automatically restarted when those healthchecks fail for automated recovery